A General Election has been called for 12th December 2019. Here’s a roundup of Prospective Parliamentary Candidates for the Isle of Wight.

 - Labour Party – Richard Quigley

-- Liberal Democrats – Nick Stuart (see update re alliance plans)
+- Liberal Democrats – Nick Stuart (no longer standing – see update re alliance plans)

 The last General Election took place in 2017 and saw Bob Seely attract 51.28% of the vote.